kaihendry/dabase.com/content/blog/nodejs-project-cd.md

 I'm new to supporting a complex production nodejs project.

-My gut feeling was to employ packages management tools like:
+My gut feeling was to employ package management tools like:

 * npm audit
 * npx depcheck